cambridge-cares/TheWorldAvatar/web/docs/README.md

 ```
     URL=http://127.0.0.1:3000/
 ```
 ### Example

 The committed `docker-compose.yml` file also spins up a simple web server in it's own container hosting some static content to display an example of which URL types will and won't work.
 You can access this container directly from `http://localhost:3000` or via the provided redirect at `https://localhost/example`.

+## Redirect scope

+It's worth noting here that as we have an easily editable, nice-looking CMS for the website (Wordpress), we expect all static content to be added directly to the website so it's well integrated and managed.
+We do not recommmend that people host static web content (i.e. unchanging text & images) within their containers we redirect to.
+The containers should ideally just host the interactive demo/agent/data endpoint.
+In the few cases were static content _must_ be added to the container, effort should be made to ensure it fits within the visual theme of the main website.,

+## Redirect persistance

+Adding a redirect to theworldavatar.io should provide users with an unchanging, maintained, publically accessible link to their service that can be used in presentations and publications.
+Note however that as this website is an ongoing, in-development environment, **we do not guarantee that redirects will be maintained** beyond a resonable age (~6 months), or that they will not be changed to avoid collisions with other services/pages.

+> [!CAUTION]
+> Redirects may be changed, or go offline, at any time.
+Whilst we endevour not to change them, no guarantees are made.